 Hando Jikishin Ju Jitsu Clubs have many students training in Open Hand and Kata Ko Budo (Weapons Kata) and have regular practice sessions.
-At Ongar Hando Ju Jitsu Club we have a large hall and plenty of room for weapons practice, at Hando Jikishin Ju Jitsu Clubs,plenty of room for the practice of our Weapons Kata.
+At Hando Jikishin Ju Jitsu Clubs, we have plenty of room for the practice of our Weapons Kata.

 All of our senior students work on their Kata most weeks, and we have a number of senior grades - 2nd, 3rd and 4th Dan - who work together to improve and perfect the Jikishin Ju Jitsu Association official Kata.

 We have many novices and beginners in Weapons training, and although this officially starts at Purple Belt for all students, we encourage our students to begin practice early, at Green Belt, so that by the time the student attends his or her first Ko Budo Course (these are held throughout the year by the Jikishin Ju Jitsu Association), the student will already have a good grounding in weapons.
 Whether for improving their Ju Jitsu skills, or for competition, we aim to get our students at the top of their game in both forms of kata.